 From working for fashion houses Alexander McQueen and DKNY, to pioneering an architectural design aesthetic in lingerie, building a global business under her own eponymous lingerie label, and having her pieces worn by global stars such as Beyoncé and Jennifer Lopez, Nichole de Carle has done it all.

 Nichole is now a leader within the British bodywear industry, with a successful lingerie and swimwear business as well as a bodywear consultancy offering specialised product development and sustainable manufacturing solutions to brands around the globe.

-Alongside this, Nichole also teaches Lingerie Design online and on campus with London College of Fashion.
+Alongside this, Nichole also teaches Lingerie and Swimwear Design Online Short Course and on campus with London College of Fashion.
 We caught up with her to find out more about what it takes to succeed within the fashion industry.